BOCHK Science and Technology Innovation Prize FAQs

 D-3 Can a company or institution be a nominator?

 The nominator must be an individual.
-A company or institution cannot be the nominator.
+A company or institution cannot be the nominator, unless it is invited to nominate by the STIP.

 D-4 How many people can be nominated at maximum?